Homological mirror symmetry for toric orbifolds of toric del Pezzo surfaces: Coamoeba for the mirror of

 It follows from \cite[Theorem 7.1]{Ueda-Yamazaki_NBTMQ} that the coamoeba of $W^{-1}(0)$ is the union of interiors and vertices of six triangles in Figure \ref{fg:Z3_coamoeba}.
 The inverse image of the set of vertices divide $W^{-1}(0)$ into six triangles as in Figure \ref{fg:Z3_surface}.
 Figures \ref{fg:Z3_sheetone} and \ref{fg:Z3_sheettwo} show these triangles on two sheets.

 If one deforms $W^{-1}(0)$ to $W^{-1}(c_i(t))$ for $i=1, 2, 3$ and $t \in [0,1]$, the branch points move as in Figure \ref{fg:Z3_sheet_vc}.
 Here, $C_1$, $C_2$, and $C_3$ are trajectories of the branch points along $c_1$, $c_2$ and $c_3$ respectively.
 These trajectories are the images of the corresponding vanishing cycles by $\pi$ up to homotopy.
 This shows that the vanishing cycles on $W^{-1}(0)$ are as in Figure \ref{fg:Z3_surface_vc}.
-Their images under the argument map are shown in Figure \ref{fg:Z3_coamoeba_vctwo}.
+We choose the gradings and the spin structures on these vanishing cycles in such a way that the arrows show the orientations of vanishing cycles coming from gradings and the dots show the branch points for the non-trivial spin structures.
+The images of vanishing cycles under the argument map are shown in Figure \ref{fg:Z3_coamoeba_vctwo}.

 One can see from Figure \ref{fg:Z3_surface_vc} that six triangles in Figure \ref{fg:Z3_surface_disks} are the only polygons on $W^{-1}(0)$ bounded by $\bigcup_i C_i$.
 By contracting these triangles, one obtains the graph on $W^{-1}(0)$ shown in Figure \ref{fg:Z3_surface_graph}.
-Each of these triangles gives an $A_\infty$-operation on $\Fuk W$, and one can choose the signs so that the contribution of a white node is $+1$, and that of a black node is $-1$.
+Non-trivial $A_\infty$-operations on $\Fuk W$ are in one-to-one correspondence with these triangles, and the colors of the nodes come from the signs of these $A_\infty$-operations determined by Seidel's rule recalled in Section \ref{sc:fuk}; the sign is positive for a white node and negative for a black node.

-The argument projection $G$ of the graph in Figure \ref{fg:Z3_surface_graph} is shown in Figure \ref{fg:Z3_graph}, which is a consistent dimer model.
+The argument projection $G$ of the graph in Figure \ref{fg:Z3_surface_graph} is shown in Figure \ref{fg:Z3_graph}, which gives a consistent dimer model.
 There is a natural bijection between the set of faces of $G$ and the distinguished basis $(C_i)_{i=1}^3$ of vanishing cycles.
-Moreover, intersections of two vanishing cycles corresponds to common edges of two faces under this bijection.
+Moreover, intersections of two vanishing cycles correspond to common edges of two faces under this bijection.

 The order on the distinguished basis of vanishing cycles defines the internal perfect matching in Figure \ref{fg:Z3_pm} by \eqref{eq:int_pm}.
-In addition, one can choose gradings of $C_i$ so that the Maslov index $\mu(p; C_i, C_j)$ for $p \in C_i \cap C_j$ and $i < j$ is one if the edge corresponding to $p$ is not contained in $D$, and two otherwise.
+The gradings on $C_i$ are chosen so that the Maslov index $\mu(p; C_i, C_j)$ for $p \in C_i \cap C_j$ and $i < j$ is one if the edge corresponding to $p$ is not contained in $D$, and two otherwise.